droe/acefile/README.md

 it is significantly slower than native implementations.

-This implementation supports up to version 2.0 of the ACE archive format, including the EXE, DIFF, PIC and SOUND modes of ACE 2.0 and including password protected archives.
-Multivolume archives are not supported yet.
+This implementation supports up to version 2.0 of the ACE archive format, including the EXE, DIFF, PIC and SOUND modes of ACE 2.0, password protected archives and multi-volume archives.

 This is an implementation from scratch, based on the 1998 document titled "Technical information of the archiver ACE v1.2" by Marcel Lemke, using